Alvis TC 21: Engine

 The 2,993 cc engine was upgraded to produce 100 bhp by modifying the cylinder head and fitting twin SU carburettors.
 Suspension was the same as the TA 21, independent at the front using coil springs with leaf springs at the rear.
 The 11 in drum brakes using a Lockheed system were also retained.

-However this update found few buyers during a very difficult year for the British Motor Industry and though it remained in the catalogue and continued to be advertised it was in practice replaced by the Grey Lady.
+However this update found few buyers during a very difficult year for the British Motor Industry and though it remained in the catalogue and continued to be advertised it was in practice replaced by the TC.21/100 Grey Lady.

 TC.21/100 Grey Lady

-The TC.21/100 or Grey Lady announced 20 October 1953 came with a guarantee of a speed of 100 mph resulting from an improved exhaust system and an engine compression ratio raised from 7:1 to 8:1 to take advantage of the availability of better petrol.
+The TC.21/100 or Grey Lady announced 20 October 1953 came with a guaranteed 100 mph top speed, resulting from an improved exhaust system and an engine compression ratio raised from 7:1 to 8:1 to take advantage of newly restored availability of higher octane petrol.
 The final drive ratio was raised from 4.09:1 to 3.77:1.
 A paired front fog lamp and matching driving lamp became a standard fitting.
-The bonnet gained air scoops and wire wheels were fitted to try to enliven the car's image.
-A heater was fitted as standard but a radio remained an expensive option.
+The bonnet gained air scoops and wire wheels were fitted as standard equipment to try to enliven the car's image.
+A heater came standard, but a radio remained an expensive option.

 Four door saloon and drophead coupé versions were offered.

 A saloon version tested by The Motor magazine in 1954 had a top speed of 100.1 mph and could accelerate from 0-60 mph in 15.4 seconds.
 A fuel consumption of 20.6 mpgimp was recorded.
 The test car cost £1,821 including taxes.